_Jamie_McDermaid.jpg)

 In Celebration of 25 Years of the Scottish Seabird Centre

-For this competition we are looking for images of any of the 23 seabirds that breed in Scotland each year.
-These include: Atlantic puffins, Northern gannets, razorbills, common guillemots, black guillemots, kittiwakes, herring gulls, great black-backed gulls, lesser black-backed gulls, common gulls, black-headed gulls, roseate terns, Arctic terns, common terns, little terns, sandwich terns, fulmars, European storm-petrels, Leach’s storm-petrels, Manx shearwaters, shags, great skuas, and Arctic skuas.
+For this competition we were looking for images of any of the 23 seabirds that breed in Scotland each year.
+These include: Atlantic puffins, Northern gannets, razorbills, common guillemots, black guillemots, kittiwakes, herring gulls, great black-backed gulls, lesser black-backed gulls, common gulls, black-headed gulls, Arctic terns, common terns, little terns, sandwich terns, fulmars, European storm-petrels, Leach’s storm-petrels, Manx shearwaters, shags, cormorants, great skuas, and Arctic skuas.

-The best image of each seabird species will be displayed in an exhibition in our harbour space, next to the boat office in our Winter Exhibition.
-The best 12 images from this selection will also be included in our 2026 Scottish Seabird Calendar which will be used to raise funds for our vital conservation and education work.
+The best image of each seabird species is now displayed in an exhibition in our harbour space, next to the boat office in our Winter Exhibition.
+The best images from this selection are also included in our 2026 Scottish Seabird Calendar which will be used to raise funds for our vital conservation and education work.

 _Jamie_McDermaid.jpg)